iamgreaser/iceball/README.txt

 - make kicking not suck

 MSVC readme (wip):
-- create a folder 'winlibs' in the buldenthesnip dir dump all dll's + lib's in this folder (opengl,lua,zlib, sdl, glew) dump all includes in submaps (glew in glew submap, and so on) /buldenthesnip/
+- create a folder 'winlibs' in the iceball dir dump all dll's + lib's in this folder (opengl,lua,zlib, sdl, glew) dump all includes in submaps (glew in glew submap, and so on) /iceball/
     /winlibs/
 	  /glew/
 	  /lua/